survivejs/webpack-book/manuscript/appendices/01_comparison.md

 To make it easier to use, tools such as [create-react-app](https://www.npmjs.com/package/create-react-app), [poi](https://poi.js.org/), and [instapack](https://www.npmjs.com/package/instapack) have been built around it.

+### Vite

+[Vite](https://vitejs.dev/) is tool comparable to webpack.
+It comes with features like lazy loading, ESM, JSX, and TypeScript support out of the box.
+The build functionality relies on Rollup and the development server is custom code.
+Originally it was developed with Vue in mind but since the scope of the tool has grown to support popular frameworks like React.
+It's possible to extend the tool using Vite specific plugins and also Rollup plugins are supported making it a versatile solution.

 ## Zero configuration bundlers

 There's a whole category of _zero configuration_ bundlers.
 The idea is that they work out of the box without any extra setup.
 [Parcel](https://parceljs.org/) is perhaps the famous of them.